 - Dave’s Killer Bread – our favourite sprouted bread (keep in the fridge, gets spoiled fast).
-We also like Silver Jills and Ezekiel by Food for Life.
+We also like Silver Hills and Ezekiel by Food for Life.

 - Vegetables – cut up vegetables for kids, asparagus, cauliflower, zucchini, Romero peppers.

-- Leftovers – baked sweet potatoes, Baked Cajun Chicken, cooked quinoa (in a pot).
+- Leftovers – baked sweet potatoes, cajun chicken recipe, cooked quinoa (in a pot).

 3. Deli Drawer – I really am not a deli shopper as I consider deli meats processed food.
 All of it, sorry.
 Once in a blue moon I get organic turkey breast.
 That’s it.

 - Cheese – mostly for kids, light cheese strings for me, feta cheese for salads, cream cheese for kids’ breakfast.